hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter3.md

 A `null` value indicates an absent value that may exist but be unknown or that may not exist at all.

-The `char` data type stores fixed length strings.
+The `char` data type stores fixed-length strings.

-We define a SQL relation by using the `creat table` command.
+We define a SQL relation by using the `create table` command.
 The general form of the `create table` command is:

 ```sql
 create table r